robin-pham/book/src/game-of-life/setup.md

 [Follow these instructions to install `npm`.][npm-install]

+We require npm 6.1.0 or newer.
 If you already have `npm` installed, make sure it is up to date with this
 command:

 ```